Theoretica

 Theoretica handles the heavy lifting across multiple scientific domains:

-• Simulation & Physics: Differential equation solvers, Monte Carlo methods, integral quadratures.
+• Solvers: Differential equation solvers, Monte Carlo methods, integral quadratures.

-• Numerical Linear Algebra: Standalone linear algebra algorithms for dense matrices.
+• Linear Algebra: Standalone linear algebra algorithms for dense matrices.

 • Automatic Differentiation: Evaluate exact derivatives without manual analytical calculations or numerical approximations.

-• Optimization & Root Finding: Built-in routines for finding function extrema and roots, in arbitrary dimensions.
+• Optimization: Built-in routines for finding function extrema and roots, in arbitrary dimensions.

-• Statistics & Error Propagation: Methods for regression, fits, histograms, data sampling, and built-in error propagation mechanics.
+• Statistics: Methods for regression, fits, histograms, data sampling, and built-in error propagation mechanics.

 • Signal Processing: Standalone Fast Fourier Transform support.